Testimonials from our Clients

 “I am currently unemployed, I was laid off from my job a while back.
 I never expected at my age to have to fill out job applications on-line.
 My computer skills are not that great and I would really like to talk to the hiring manager in person.
 I want to cry when I think of what my daughter must think of me now – a dad with no job, no money and no hope for the future.
 I don’t know exactly what to do to get back on my feet.”

 Our staff not only listens but offers services to help this gentleman and hundreds just like him.
-Whether it is providing emergency supplies, financial help with utilities or suggestions of where to look for employment the Senior Assistance Center is willing to help.
+Whether it is providing emergency supplies, financial help with utilities or suggestions of where to look for resources the Senior Assistance Center is willing to help.

 SAC helped this gentleman with his utility bill, helped him with a referral for work, made sure he had emergency supplies and gave him hope.
 SAC works to help in many ways.